-In addition to providing raw service request data, which were evaluated in this report, the city's NYC Open Data system makes available online thousands of other datasets.
-Much like an initiative in San Francisco mandating maximal posting of public datasets, New York City legislation signed in March 2012 requires all agencies to promptly convert their datasets into an open-source machine-readable format and creates a plan to ensure agencies comply.
+In addition to providing raw service request data, which were evaluated in this report, the city's NYC Open Data system makes available online thousands of other datasets.75 Much like an initiative in San Francisco mandating maximal posting of public datasets, New York City legislation signed in March 2012 requires all agencies to promptly convert their datasets into an open-source machine-readable format and creates a plan to ensure agencies comply.76

 New York City has used transparency to advance a variety of contracting goals, including enhanced contracting with minority and women-owned business enterprises (M/WBE).
 The transparency website links to mwbereportcardnyc.com that tracks in real-time 144 agencies' transactions with M/ WBE-certified vendors.
 It allows New Yorkers to see where each agency ranks on M/WBE spending and which industries and M/WBE-certified companies conduct the most business with the city.
 Launched at the end of 2010, this tool documents how some departments, such as those for historic preservation and small business services, have contracted approximately one-quarter of their dollars to certified disadvantaged vendors, far more than the citywide average of just over 3 percent.
 Meanwhile, 52 other agencies did not contract a single dollar with certified businesses owned by women or minorities in 2012.
 The data also show city contracts with Asian-owned vendors total about ten times the funds spent with black-owned vendors and five times the funds spent with Hispanicowned vendors.
-This kind of fine-tuned benchmarking has helped increase the city's minority and women-owned contracting from 2.4 percent up to 3.1 percent over three years.

-The city has prioritized posting an increasing number of fields about each contract online in a way that is more searchable and comparable than such information would be in posted PDF images of contracts.
+This kind of fine-tuned benchmarking has helped increase the city's minority and women-owned contracting from 2.4 percent up to 3.1 percent over three years.77 searchable and comparable than such information would be in posted PDF images of contracts.
 They agree that best practice will be achieved when such information is also accompanied by images of the full contract, when appropriate.
 Since the city is not yet doing so, New York lost two points in our scorecard.